hetuvpatel/research-chatgpt/README.md

 ---

-> _"AI is not just a tool — it's the future of human learning."_ 🚀
+> _"Combining data science and ethics to understand the future of AI in education."_ 🚀📚